 Any of the following relationships by blood or marriage are considered to be immediate family members:

 How do I get a copy of the record if I am not an immediate family member?

 You may send in a written, notarized statement signed by an immediate family member.
-The statement must give permission to Texas Vital Statistics to release a certified copy of the certificate to you.
-The statement must also identify you by your full name, and you must present a photocopy of your picture ID with the notarized statement.
+The statement must give permission to Vital Statistics Unit Department of State Health Services to release a certified copy of the certificate to you.
+The statement must also identify you by your full name, and you must present a copy of your photo ID with the notarized statement.